vinaywadhwa/just-watch-voice/README.md

 Alexa and GoogleHome Voice 🗣️ App to find WHERE your movies and tv-shows are available for STREAMING 🧐

+< Based on an unofficial Justwatch API >

 ## ⬇️ Install

 - Amazon Alexa/Echo devices - [Download/Enable](https://www.amazon.com/dp/B088FJ7W1M)